 In employment statistics due to the diversity of data sources, accounting methods and the surveyed population, the same phenomenon is described by numerically differing data.
 Data discrepancies – even in case of basic data – may exceed the statistically accepted rate, therefore information deriving from various data sources are not interchangeable.
 Table contents and methodology of this Chapter follow classification by data sources.

-Economically actives: employed and unemployed persons, entering the labour force market.
+Economically actives: employed and unemployed persons who are present in the labour market.

-Passive unemployed: out of the economically inactive persons those who want a job, and could enter a job within two weeks, but who have given up any active search for work, because they consider it hopeless.
+Passive unemployed: within economically inactive persons those who want a job, and could enter a job within two weeks, but who have given up any active search for work, because they consider it hopeless.

 Unemployment rate: the ratio of unemployed persons to the economically active population of corresponding age.